sandsmark/borderlands3-save-editor/README.md

 ## Be warned that since it hasn't been updated in a while it might break things badly.

+https://github.com/apocalyptech/bl3-cli-saveedit is still in active development, as an alternative.

 Borderlands 3 Savegame Editor
 =============================